 The rooms have a college dorm feel to them but are spacious and comfortable enough to make you feel like your on vacation and not at school.
 Take part in weekly events such as Yoga classes and beer pong tournaments or catch some waves at the beach only two blocks away!

 7 – Pariwana Hostel – Cusco

-One of many things Peru is famous for is their architecture.
+One of many things Peru is famous for is its architecture.
 In ancient times Peru was bustling with cities built primarily with stone and ceramic materials.
 Those buildings did not survive, but some structures such as Machu Pichu and others remain.
 Pariwana Hostel is one of these buildings.
 Or at least that’s the image they like to portray themselves as.

 This blast to the past by no means indicates them as a first hostel, though.
 There are still plenty of places throughout the hostel that offers a modern taste to the so confused building of history.
 Beautiful art decorates the walls, elegant furniture furnishes the rooms, and everything from plumbing to free wifi creates a modern ambiance when desired.

 So ditch those crummy hostels you found last minute at the visitor center and only settle for the best.
 The unique hostels in the world are just waiting to be discovered, and now you have the know-how to find them.
 Good Luck!

 This post has been contributed by Josh Rushford

 Josh Rushford is a freelance blogger for hire and the author of Natural Nomadics, a blog that combines travel and self-development into a potent brew of unlimited potential.
 Read his blog for inspiration, entertainment, or to help you achieve your travel dreams!